eloj/radix-sorting/README.md

 by introducing four counting sort passes.
 The outer (pass) loop is _unrolled_ by design, to show off the pattern.

 The four histograms are generated in one pass through the input.
-These are re-processed into prefix sums in a separate pass.
+These are re-processed into prefix sums in a separate step.
 A speed vs memory trade-off can be had by not pre-computing all the histograms.

 We then sort columns *D* through *A*, swapping (a.k.a ping-ponging) the input and output buffer between the passes.